Value Tanzania: Safari + Zanzibar Beaches – 100% female powered

 The Central Serengeti forms part of the great wildebeest and zebra migration and provides an ideal habitat for a variety of wildlife such as giraffe, impala, hippo, elephant, buffalo, lion, leopard, cheetah, hyena, jackal, serval and much more.

-We will enjoy the next three nights in this amazing, secluded area of the park, viewing African wildlife by day and enjoying the calls of the animals from our intimate lodge at night.
+We will enjoy the next three nights in an amazing, secluded area of the park, viewing African wildlife by day and enjoying the calls of the animals from our intimate lodge at night.

 Bring your binoculars and be prepared to witness nature’s most incredible spectacle.

-Every morning, wake up to the sound of calling hyena as the sun rises over the horizon and the lovely staff at the lodge bring you a warm cup of coffee or tea and biscuits to enjoy on your unfenced veranda.
+Every morning, wake up to the sound of calling hyena as the sun rises over the horizon and the lovely staff prepare your freshly cooked breakfast.

 At sunset, we will get back to camp to marvel at the sun setting behind the hills by the camp fire or pick a spot for a sundowner with a view.